groupvine/gv-doc/membership/groups.md

 ~list=musiclovers~~bingotech@groupvine.email
 ```

-Or, if you only want to send it to musicloving advisors, use:
+Or, if you only want to send it to music-loving advisors, use:

 ```
 ~list=musiclovers~~advisors.bingotech@groupvine.email